 The internet is a place where things can change quickly, one moment your password can be safe, the next it can be out in the public.
 Are you sure that your password aren’t easy to guess?
 How about changing it so you must another device to login to any account?

 It’s known as two-factor authentication.
 Most sites have it, some sites make it easy to setup and some sites need you to go through 6 different pages.
-There is a central database available called Two Factor Auth List that allows you to see which companies have two-factor authentication and how to enable it.
+There is a central database available called 2FA Directory that allows you to see which companies have two-factor authentication and how to enable it.

 Sometimes it’s as simple as putting in your phone number and saying you want text message, or phone call then hit ok.
 Sometimes it requires you to download an app such as Google Authenticator.
 In which you scan a code, and the code changes every minute.
 None of this is hard to do, you have to get in the habit of setting it up when you setup your account.
 If you have an existing account on a site then add two factor authentication and be sure your account is safe.